urbanslug/junctions/README.md

 ### Longest or shortest witness
-If an intersection exists get the length of the longest string from the start to end of the intersection graph.
+If an intersection exists get the length of the longest string from the start to end of the intersection graph.<br>
 Uses the `-w <witness_type>` where witness type is longest/long/1 or shortest/short/0.

 ### Size of the multiset
 Get the number of unique strings in the language of `T₁` and `T₂` using `-m`.